satoqz/rapla/README.md

 ## Configuration

-You can set the `RAPLA_PROXY_ADDR` environment variable to configure the socket address that `rapla-proxy` binds to.
+You can set the `RAPLA_ICAL_PROXY_ADDR` environment variable to configure the socket address that the service binds to.
 The default is `127.0.0.1:8080`.